doannc2212/quickshell-config/README.md

 ### monitor manager

-an ARandR-style visual monitor editor for Hyprland. it queries `hyprctl -j monitors all`, draws the current layout, and lets you adjust resolution, scale, rotation, position, mirroring, and enabled state before applying a batched `hyprctl keyword monitor ...` layout.
+an ARandR-style visual monitor editor for Hyprland. it queries `hyprctl -j monitors all`, draws the current layout, and lets you adjust resolution, scale, rotation, position, mirroring, and enabled state before applying a batched `hyprctl keyword monitor ...` layout. persists across reboots to `~/.config/hypr/monitors.conf`.

 1. copy `monitor-manager/` into your quickshell config directory
 2. in your `shell.qml`, add: